We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cleaning your tongue can help you stay fresh-breathed and lower your chances of getting cavities.
 You can choose to use a tongue scraper, a toothbrush, or an oral rinse to get the job done.

 Tongue cleaning has been practiced in the Eastern world for hundreds of years.
-Studies suggest that cleaning your tongue regularly can reduce unwanted mouth bacteria that can lead to bad breath, a coated tongue, plaque buildup, and other oral health conditions.
+Studies suggest cleaning your tongue regularly can reduce unwanted mouth bacteria that can lead to bad breath, a coated tongue, plaque buildup, and other oral health conditions.

-Keep reading to learn more about these tongue cleaning methods, their benefits, and how to use them.
+Keep reading to learn more about these tongue-cleaning methods, their benefits, and how to use them.